Javascript unit testing 101

 <script src="scripts.js"></script>

-All set </yak-shaving>.
+All set </yak-shaving>

-Aside: If you already had a project setup with scripts, styling, the whole deal, you could still have opened your command prompt at the route and run the yo mocha and bower install commands to add the test folder and required test suite, files and dependencies to your project.
-Thats why Yeoman is cool.
+Aside: If you already had a project setup with scripts, styling, the whole deal, you could still have opened your command prompt at the route and run the yo mocha

 Testing time

-If you open up index.html in a browser, you should see a Mocha test results page with some zeroes in the top right, showing no passes or failures.
+in a browser, you should see a Mocha test results page with some zeroes in the top right, showing no passes or failures.
 Yay.
 We'll fix that in a mo, but first, heres a simple thing to build and test:

-• We'll build the functions for a basic calculator (add, subtract, divide and multiply)
+- We'll build the functions for a basic calculator (add, subtract, divide and multiply)

-• The calculator functions should only work on real JS numbers eg:
+- The calculator functions should only work on real JS numbers eg:

 // good